The 10 Best Albums of 1954

 7. Al Haig Trio (Esoteric)

-The usual suspects steal the show: an effervescent rendition of “Moonlight in Vermont,” the serene melancholic phrasings of “Autumn in New York,” and a dreamily upbeat “Body and Sou,” of which the final two minutes reach sublime levels of pianissimo.
+On this Al Haig relaxing LP, the usual suspects steal the show: an effervescent rendition of “Moonlight in Vermont,” the serene melancholic phrasings of “Autumn in New York,” and a dreamily upbeat “Body and Soul,” of which the final two minutes reach sublime levels of pianissimo.
 Continue reading…

 6. Louis Armstrong Plays W.C.
 Handy

 Out of all the albums released in 1954, Satchmo’s tribute to the influential blues pioneer is by far the most fun.
 In fact, this may be the most amusing and lighthearted album of the entire decade.

 5. A Night at Birdland

 Genre: Hard Bop

-For all my Max Roach praise, Art Blakey’s performance on A Night at Birdland may rank equal to the best that Roach ever recorded.
-Clifford Brown, too, delivers passionate solos that are among the trumpeter’s signature works.
-But the proceedings are anchored by Horace Silver, the pianist who pens the concert’s two best tracks — “Split Kick” and “Quicksilver.”
+For all my Max Roach praise, Art Blakey’s performance on A Night at Birdland might even surpass the best work that Roach ever recorded.
+But the proceedings are anchored by Horace Silver, the pianist who pens the concert’s two best tracks: “Split Kick” and “Quicksilver.”
 Like Jazz at Massey Hall or Ellington at Newport, Art Blakey’s Night at Birdland captures a rarified concert atmosphere that translates perfectly to record.

 4. Songs for Young Lovers